goldingn/linear_models_workshop/README.md

  - the `lme4` R package
  - the `rstanarm` R package

 You can check your R version by typing `sessionInfo()` at your R console, the version will be listed in the first line.
-If you need to install or update R, you can download the latest version (3.5.1) from these links: [macOS](https://cloud.r-project.org/bin/macosx/R-3.5.1.pkg) [windows](https://cloud.r-project.org/bin/windows/base/R-3.5.1-win.exe).
+If you need to install or update R, you can download the latest version (3.5.1) from these links: [[download for mac](https://cloud.r-project.org/bin/macosx/R-3.5.1.pkg)] [[download for windows](https://cloud.r-project.org/bin/windows/base/R-3.5.1-win.exe)].
 If you use linux and have trouble installing R, please let us know.

 Once you have R installed, you can install the other packages from the CRAN repositories with the following R command: